Citroën CX: Development

 In 1981, factory rustproofing and a fully automatic transmission were added.

-In 1984, turbo-powered 2.5 L diesel engine did make the CX Turbo-D 2.5 the fastest diesel sedan in the world, able to reach speeds up to 195 km/h.
-Diesels account for more than half the market for executive cars in France.
+In 1984, a new, turbo-powered 2.5 L diesel engine did make the CX Turbo-D 2.5 the fastest diesel sedan in the world, able to reach speeds up to 195 km/h.
+Diesels have accounted for more than half the market for executive cars in France.

 In 1985, the GTi Turbo petrol model, with a top speed of over 220 km/h, gave the CX the powerful engine that finally used the full capabilities of the chassis.

 The CX eventually acquired a reputation for high running costs, which over time cut sales.
 The components standard to any automobile (steel, door hinges, starter motors, electrical connections, etc) proved troublesome in service, not the advanced components.
 The quality of construction improved too slowly to eliminate this perception.

 Although the minor 1985 Series 2 changes did create initial interest from press and public alike, they did little to revive sales, with 35,000 units being produced in 1986 and 1987.

-While the DS achieved its greatest sales success at age 15 (1970) the CX design was subject to more intense competitive pressures, peaking at age 4 (1978).
+While the DS achieved its greatest sales success at age 15 (1970) the CX design was subject to more intense competitive pressures, sales peaking at age 4 (1978).
 Other automakers succeeded in using the CX design as a template for improvement.
 In particular, the Audi 100 introduced an aerodynamically restyled variant in 1983.

 1,170,645 CXs were sold from 1974 to 1991.